mousepawmedia/devdocs/network/source/tools/irc.rst

 register your nickname.
 Go to the default "channel" marked `freenode`, which is where you'll type the following commands as needed.

-..
-WARNING:: This is your personal account.
+..  warning:: This is your personal account.
 DO NOT use your company email
     for the email address!

 If you see a message that says "This nickname is registered.
 Please choose a